Traffic changes planned for Southeastern commencement Dec. 12

-Jose Barrios Ng, who has led current efforts to modernize the Panama Canal, will speak at the ceremony, where nearly 1,200 students will receive associate, bachelor's, master's and doctoral degrees at the 10 a.m. ceremony in the University Center.
-Barrios will also receive the honorary Doctor of Humanities Degree at the event scheduled for 10 a.m. at the University Center.
+Louisiana State Senator Ben Nevers will speak at the ceremony, where approximately 1,150 students will receive associate, bachelor’s, master’s and doctoral degrees at the 10 a.m. ceremony in the University Center.

 Harold Todd, director of University Police, said the section of University Avenue between West Lion Lane and SGA Drive will be restricted from 7 a.m. to 1:30 p.m. that day.
 Local traffic will be allowed to proceed on University Avenue for as long as possible, but will be diverted through the campus as congestion increases.

 Prior to commencement, the University Center parking areas are expected to fill early, and all traffic on University Avenue will be diverted.
 Eastbound commencement traffic will be diverted to West Lion Lane for parking at the University Center, and westbound commencement traffic will be diverted to the campus at SGA Drive.

 “Traffic will begin to get heavy early in the morning,” said Todd.
 “We anticipate the parking areas around the University Center to be filled before 9 a.m.”